Overview | Leadership | What We Believe | Benefits | Contact Us

 CMI equips leaders, pastors, ministers and lay people through formal and informal venues.
 We host conferences and seminars around the world and adapt training programs to meet specific and/or cultural needs.
 CMI endorses courses offered in biblical studies and ministerial degrees through The Fire Institute (formerly International School of Ministry) located in Boca Raton, Florida as well as other established schools in the US and various other countries.

-The leadership of CMI is composed of a Board of Directors which oversees the functioning of CMI, the credentialing of ministers, the spiritual integrity and covering of the fellowship, along with promotion of CMI, oversight of country directors, committees and mothering of all new works birthed from the ministry of CMI.
+The leadership of CMI is comprised of a Board of Directors and an Advisory Committee which oversee the functioning of CMI, the credentialing of ministers, the spiritual integrity and covering of the network fellowship, along with promotion of CMI, oversight of country directors, other committees and mothering of all new works birthed from the ministry of CMI.

 President, Rev. Mark D. Boykin

-Mark Boykin has been the driving force behind Church of All Nations since 1989.
+Rev. Mark Boykin has been the driving force behind Church of All Nations in Boca Raton, Florida since 1989.
 During his tenure, the church has experienced dramatic growth.
-Born in Mississippi and raised in Alabama as a preacher's son, Rev. Boykin attended Central Bible College in Springfield, Missouri.
-It was there he met his wife, Beth.
-The Boykins have 3 children.
-Rev. Boykin has shared the Gospel of Jesus Christ with people around the world.
-His evangelical, apostolic approach has had the greatest impact in outreaches throughout the Caribbean, particularly Haiti.
-He has also traveled and ministered in Africa and India.
-Central and South America are areas for which Rev. Boykin has a spiritual burden and has extensively visited.
-Mark's passion lies in the areas of evangelism and missions.
+Born in Mississippi and raised in Alabama as a preacher's son, Rev. Boykin attended University of South Alabama majoring in English, Central Bible College and Evangel University in Springfield, Missouri.
+Rev. Boykin is married with 3 children.
+He has shared the Gospel of Jesus Christ with people around the world.
+His evangelical, apostolic and pentecostal approach has had great impact in outreaches throughout the world.
+Pastor Mark's passion lies in the areas of evangelism and missions.
 "Evangelism and missions must issue forth from a body equipped to do the work of the ministry ... the body needs to be well trained in the Gospel mandate."
 Rev. Boykin's passion is what birthed CMI.
-As Founder and President, Mark continues to bring passion and enthusiasm to all that CMI does.
-For the past 10 years, CMI has seen God's hand move all over the world as CMI's mandate and mission has grown and flourished.
-Rev. Boykin gives all the glory to God.
+As Founder and President, Rev. Boykin continues to bring passion and enthusiasm to all that CMI does.
+Over the last 11 years, CMI has seen God's hand move all over the world as CMI's mandate and mission has grown and flourished.

 Elke is originally from Winnipeg, Manitoba, Canada.
-She has been in church ministry for over 17 years working in the area of administration and staff support.
-Elke has taken some university, several training courses and been involved in short-term missions and other outreach programs.
-She has been a part of CMI, serving on its Board, since 2004.
-Elke has been involved in music ministry for many years and is active in her local church.
+She is the oldest child born to immigrant parents from Germany.
+She has been in ministry for over 19 years working in the area of administration and support.
+Elke has taken some university, several training and biblical courses, and been involved in short-term missions and other outreach programs.
+She has served on CMI's Board since 2004.
+Elke has been involved in music ministry for many years and is active in her local church, serving in the areas of music and administration.

 Secretary, Rev. Marc Kulczycky

-Marc Kulczycky (pronounced "koolchiski") has been serving on the CMI board since August 2007.
-Born in Montreal, Canada and raised in Virginia in a multi-cultural and international family (his father is Ukrainian and his mother is Haitian), Marc comes on the board with a wealth of ministry experience.
-Marc became a Christian during his second year of college at the University of Virginia and received a degree in Religious Studies in 1993.
+Rev. Marc Kulczycky (pronounced "koolchiski") has been serving on the CMI board since August 2007.
+Born in Montreal, Canada and raised in Virginia in a multi-cultural and international family (his father is Ukrainian and his mother is Haitian), Rev. Kulczycky serves on the board with a wealth of ministry experience.
+Rev. Kulczycky became a Christian during his second year of college at the University of Virginia and received a degree in Religious Studies in 1993.
 He also attended Regent University and received a Masters of Divinity in Practical Theology in 1999.
-Since his conversion, Marc has been active in small group leadership, missions and evangelism.
+Since his conversion, Rev. Kulczycky has been active in small group leadership, missions and evangelism.
 Besides pastoring in Virginia and California, Marc is currently on the pastoral staff at Church of All Nations in Boca Raton, FL.

 Director, Rev. Leiza Gomes